Flying termites cause damage to Houston homes

-HOUSTON, Texas (KTRK) --Swarms of bugs are invading parts of Houston.
-An insect that can do serious damage to homes.
+HOUSTON, Texas (KTRK) --Swarms of bugs are invading parts of Houston, but these are more than just annoying.
+These are insects that can do serious damage to homes.

 Exterminators across the Houston area are busy.